-The best Thunderbolt docks for your laptop: CalDigit, Anker, Elgato, and more
+The best Thunderbolt docks for your laptop in Summer 2021: CalDigit, Anker, Elgato, and more

 One of the best use cases of Thunderbolt is that you can expand the I/O connectivity options on your desktop or laptop using a simple dock.
 This allows you to connect multiple devices including 4K displays, USB drives, audio devices, memory cards, and more.
 So here are some of the best Thunderbolt docks that you can buy.
 We’ve selected a mix of Thunderbolt 3 and Thunderbolt 4 so you can choose depending on your requirements.